 Dr. Burkins is Director of the Institute of Arctic Studies, Senior Associate Director in the John Sloan Dickey Center for International Understanding, and Adjunct Professor of Environmental Studies at Dartmouth.
-She also serves as Special Advisor and Assembly Member of the University of the Arctic (UArctic) global network, Chair of the U.S. National Academies’ Board on International Scientific Organizations (BISO), and Past Chair of the U.S. National Committee for Geological Sciences (USNC-GS).
+She also serves as the UArctic Chair in Science Diplomacy and Inclusion at Dartmouth, ISC Steering Committee member of the Fourth International Arctic Research Planning Conference (ICARP IV), Past Chair of the U.S. National Academies’ Board on International Scientific Organizations (BISO), and Past Chair of the U.S. National Committee for Geological Sciences (USNC-GS).

 With a career spanning academia and government, Burkins is recognized as a “science diplomat” advocating for policy-engaged scholarship, science diplomacy education, and the engagement of more diverse knowledge systems, community voices, and youth in decision-making for Arctic and global climate and sustainable development policy.